Fears and phobias are one of the most prevalent forms of mental anxiety disorders that affect people of all ages and interfere with daily life.

 4. Fear of spiders, rats, cockroaches, snakes, airplanes, monsters, demons, mirrors, high heels…

-3. Social phobia (fear of public speaking) and agoraphobia (fear of open spaces)
+3. Social phobia (including the fear of public speaking) and agoraphobia (fear of open spaces)

 2. Fear of death

-This fear is frequent in anxious and hypochondriac people with imaginative thinking.
-Such people are the main subjects of the fear of death and other similar phobias: fear of enclosed spaces, fear of blood, fear of heights, fear of corpses, fear of pain, fear of rape and other.
+This fear is common in hypochondriac and anxious people who have a rich imagination.
+Such people are the main subjects of the fear of death and other similar phobias: fear of enclosed spaces, fear of blood, fear of heights, fear of corpses, fear of pain, fear of rape and others.

 1. Fear of loneliness